Determining Normality. In Exercises 9–12, refer to the indicated ... | Channels for Pearson+

 Normality Tests

 Normality tests are statistical tests used to determine if a dataset follows a normal distribution.
 Common tests include the Shapiro-Wilk test and the Kolmogorov-Smirnov test.
-These tests provide a formal method to assess normality, which is essential for many statistical analyses that assume normality in the data.
+These tests provide a formal method to assess normality, which is essential for validating assumptions in various statistical analyses, particularly those that rely on normality.

 Recommended video: